How to Spend One Day in Vienna | Itinerary + TOP Things to Do

-Considering a day trip to Vienna (or just have limited time in the city)?
-This itinerary lays out exactly how to see Vienna in one day.
-Discover the top sights, how to get around, where to eat, and more!
+Have limited time in Austria's capital?
+This itinerary outlines how to see Vienna in one day, including the top sights, how to get around, where to eat, and more!

 Vienna is an absolute joy to visit and a city I would happily return to again and again.
 It’s impeccably clean and well preserved, the buildings are grandiose, and getting around is a breeze with the walkable city center, cheap bike share program, and handy tram/metro.